anonymous-2026-ai/CitationIntentClassification/README.md

 # Testing

-Step 1: You need to copy the checkpoint you want to test from train_folder to the test_folder.
+Step 1: Select the optimal checkpoint based on your preferred performance metrics and transfer it from the train_folder to the test_folder for evaluation.

 Step 2: In the test_folder, please name the test model as 'model_test'.

-Step 3: After that, you have to set up exact the value of hyperparameters of the test model to start the testing process.
+Step 3: After that, you have to set up the value of the hyperparameters of the test model to start the testing process.

 Step 4: To test, you run: bash run.sh.